-In taking the ADAT, candidates agree to adhere to examination rules and regulations, which are described in the ADAT Examination Guide available on the ADAT website.
+In taking the ADAT, candidates agree to adhere to examination rules and regulations, which are described in the ADAT Examination Guide available at www.ada.org/adat.
 Candidate behavior is closely monitored during test administration to confirm that rules and regulations are followed.
 Candidates who violate examination regulations are subject to severe penalties that include the voiding of scores and the imposition of mandatory wait periods.